SB-63

 Enforcement Authority

-Alabama Department of Insurance has enforcement authority.
-Enforcement is agency-initiated: the Department may notify an insurer of an alleged violation when it has reasonable grounds to believe a violation occurred, and the insurer must respond within 30 days.
-If the response is unsatisfactory, the Department may hold an administrative hearing under Article 1, Chapter 2 of Title 27, Code of Alabama 1975.
+The Department of Insurance of the State of Alabama has enforcement authority.
+Enforcement is agency-initiated: when the department has reasonable grounds to believe an insurer has violated subsection (b), it may notify the insurer, which must respond within 30 days.
+If the response is unsatisfactory, the department may hold a hearing under Article 1, Chapter 2 of Title 27.
+Upon finding a violation, the department may impose a corrective plan or, for repeat violations, disciplinary measures under Section 27-3A-6(d).
+The department is also directed to adopt rules to enforce the section.
 No private right of action is created.
-The Department is directed to adopt rules to enforce the section.

 Penalties